Mrs Watson Vs AusPost | When Digital Transformation Leaves Users Behind.

 • Can you offer a non-digital alternative for those who need it?

-• Be honest, will your “solution” actually make things harder than they were before?
+• Be honest, will your “solution” actually make things better than they were before?

 We’re all getting older.